rjreed/sketchdb/README.md

 ### Installation
 This is a small file/directory based CRUD app for Node JS that provides some basic database functionality.

-The purpose of this library is to provide a simple database-like storage system for things like small personal projects where integrating a robust database program would be overkill.
+The purpose of this library is to provide a simple database-like storage system for things like small personal projects.
+It is written to be easy to setup and use.

 It has no dependencies (dev dependencies are jest, fs-extra, and rimraf).
+License is 0-clause BSD.

 *Note: This library is currently in a Zero-version and it's API may change.*